jrenton/vuex-talk/README.md

 - When you want to enforce structure.
 Vuex has some nice separation of concerns that helps you keep logic where it is needed.
 - Whenever you want to.
 Just because your app is simple doesn't mean you're forbidden from living your life.

-So now that you understand the benefits of Vuex and when to use it, how do we know when to use Vuex or local state or an event system?
+So how does it work, exactly?

+Vuex, in its simplest, bare bones version, is just a way of managing a javascript object that is your state.
+Many people are aware of the MVC pattern where you have your View, Controller, and your Model.
+I like to think of Vuex as something similar to MVC, where you have 3 layers of concern that starts with your View: The view doesn't really care where the data comes from.
+This is where `actions` come in.
+A view simply calls actions, which are in charge of orchistrating data, whether it comes from an API, websocket, a file, etc. It knows where the data comes from, and then how to store it (not permanently, just to use in the Vue application).
+The process of storing the data happens via mutations.
+An action calls a mutation with an optional payload, and then the mutation is what updates (or mutates) the Vuex state.

+[Demo a simple working app with Vuex]

-Even in large-scale applications that use Vuex, there are times when it simply is not necessary to use Vuex's state.
+Hopefully you now understand what Vuex is, its benefits, and when to use it.
+However, even in large-scale applications that use Vuex, there are times when it simply is not necessary (and perhaps even preferred) to use Vuex's state.
 After all, components have their own local state.
+There are many ways to use/share data, which include:

+- Vuex (or just think of it as a global object)
+- Props / Events (parent-child communication)
+- Local data (data that only one component uses)
+- Event bus (global app communication)

+I believe each have their own use cases, so how can we determine which strategy fits into what scenario?
 Let's take an example:

 ```html
 <form @submit.prevent="saveName">